The Virtual Systems Research Specialisation

-The Virtual Systems Research Centre encompasses three research groups: Intelligent automation, User Centred Product Design, and Mechanics of materials.
-The common goal for the Virtual System Research Centre is to develop and use computer-based models with focus on the development of products, processes and systems.
+The Virtual Systems Research Specialisation encompasses three research groups: Intelligent automation, User Centred Product Design, and Mechanics of materials.
+The common goal for the Virtual System Research Specialisation is to develop and use computer-based models with focus on the development of products, processes and systems.

-Examples of research areas where the Virtual Systems Research Centre is active:
+Examples of research areas where the Virtual Systems Research Specialisation is active:

 - Development and use of models for analysis of strength of structures and materials